-Brothers Albert and Michel Roux helped to lay the foundations of London’s world-class dining scene with the opening of Le Gavroche in 1967.
+Brothers Albert and the late Michel Roux helped to lay the foundations of London’s world-class dining scene with the opening of Le Gavroche in 1967.
 But while Albert and Michel Snr might have started the family’s love affair with the capital, Albert’s son Michel Jnr has taken over the reins of the Mayfair eatery with aplomb.
 If you’re looking for top-end classical French fare, it’s hard to look elsewhere.

 Les Deux Salons

 With its globe lights, marbled floor and leather banquettes, Les Deux Salons feels instantly Parisian.
 Being a few steps away from Trafalgar Square, Leicester Square and Theatreland, it’s the perfect place for a low-key lunch and pre- or post-theatre bite.
 Choose from à la carte classics such as duck confit, or opt for the good value two-course prix fixe menu (£12.95) featuring soupe du jour followed by grilled chicken and gratin dauphinois.